vitch/nakeditchyfeet/src/content/blog/ecuador/around-the-galapagos/index.md

 The Panga (an inflatable speed boat) awaited us and our naturalist guide for the week - Daniel - led us towards the boat, where we were received by the crew with an amazing welcome pinacolada.
 After the introductions we were shown our cabins and given some time to settle in.
 We then had our first three course meal of the week while sailing towards Bachas Beach where we got to see pelicans take flight, sat on the sand watching as two bright pink flamingos tip toed around a lake getting all territorial with each other, and iguanas and Sally Lightfoot crabs populated the surrounding lava rocks.

-Finnaly we had that longed for swim while some of us tried snorkelling in murky waters, followed by another cocktail back on board, a snack, shower and a briefing before the three course dinner was served.
-The briefing was a daily ocurrence and consisted mainly of Daniel explaining what we were due to be doing the following day, which invariably combined snorkeling and hiking around the islands, several three course meals, cocktails and afternoon naps.
+Finnaly that longed for swim in tropical waters was followed by another cocktail back on board, a snack, shower and a briefing before the three course dinner was served.
+The briefing was a daily ocurrence which consisted mainly of Daniel explaining what we were due to be doing the following day, which invariably combined snorkeling and hiking around the islands, several three course meals, cocktails and afternoon naps.
 We just couldn't argue with that.

-We had chosen to do the northern circuit of the Galapagos Islands which included visiting Genovesa, Santiago and Isabella Islands.
-The northern circuit is less busy than the southern one so for the whole week we saw only a couple of boats, and most of the time the islands and their waters were ours to explore alone.
+We had chosen to do the northern circuit of the Galapagos Islands which included visiting Genovesa, Santiago and Isabella Islands, inhabited by the wild life only.
+The northern circuit is less busy than the southern which sees the majority of the boat traffic, so for the whole week we saw only a couple of other boats, meaning that most of the time the islands and their waters were ours to explore alone.

 <div class="photos-four-up">
 ![?](nascar-boobie-1.jpg)